How to get into the London Marathon

 So even if you get the time, others in your age group may submit faster times, meaning you don’t get a place.
 For this reason, it’s a good idea to enter the Ballot (option 1) as back up, especially if you’re near the cut off time.

-For 2022, the London Marathon said if you are successful in obtaining a GFA entry, your ballot application will be withdrawn, so it’s worth doing both.
-They haven’t specified this explicitly for 2024 but advise you to enter the ballot if your qualifying time is within 10 minutes of the Good For Age qualifying time.
+In 2022, the London Marathon said if you are successful in obtaining a GFA entry, your ballot application will be withdrawn, so it’s worth doing both.
+They didn’t specify this explicitly for 2024 but advise you to enter the ballot if your qualifying time is within 10 minutes of the Good For Age qualifying time.

-The times you need (achieved between 3 October 2022 and 30 September 2023) to qualify for London Marathon 2024 are
+The times you needed (achieved between 3 October 2022 and 30 September 2023) to qualify for London Marathon 2024 are

 Good For Age applications usually open in early August ahead of the next marathon in April.
-GFA 2024 applications will be open by ‘the end of September 2023’.
+The date for GFA 2024 applications was postponed several times but opened from 10 October to 20 November (4pm GMT) 2023.

 For 2023, the Good For Age application process closed at 17:00 GMT on Friday 7 October 2022, but the marathon was in October that year.